Welcome to Year 13

 Loxford has a strict dress code which all members of the sixth form must follow.
 Male students must wear a formal shirt and tie with a suit, or a blazer and trousers.
 Female students should wear a suit, or a blazer with formal trousers or a knee length skirt.
 Jeans, leggings, tight trousers, see through tops and trainers are not allowed.
 Students may be sent home to change if they attend school inappropriately dressed: the school will make the final decision about what is acceptable dress.

 The Year 13 Parents’ Evening is on THURSDAY 21st February 2020 from 4 pm to 7 pm.
 It is essential that all parents and students attend.
 This is the final chance for parents and students to meet with teachers, tutors and other staff to help them prepare for the final deadlines and examinations.

 ASSESSMENT & TRACKING

 Parents will receive formal “tracking” information at three key points in the year.
 This will assess how well students are doing, including the BTEC or A Level grades that they are currently on.
 Parents and students should use this information to help them plan their work and revision, by comparing the present grades to their target grades and the grades they need for their university choices.
-Some parents will be invited in for meetings with the Achievement Team Leader after the tracking, with students placed on a Student Success Plan.
+Some parents will be contacted by the Achievement Team Leader after the tracking to discuss this, with students placed on a Student Success Plan.
 These interventions are intended to help students to achieve their target grades.
 Any parent who would like to discuss the tracking information, or indeed discuss their son or daughter’s progress at any time, should feel welcome to contact their form tutor, teachers or ATL.

 Achievement Team Leader